 What often appeals to both actor and audience in a one-man show is the proximity to the audience and the often intimate nature of the performance, with the actor performing alone in front of an entire audience.
 A difficult exercise, the one-man show is now rewarded at the Molières every year.

-François Cluzet in the one-man show Encore une journée divine
+François Cluzet in his one-man show Encore une journée divine

 It's François Cluzet's big return to the stage!
 After a 25-year absence, the actor returns to the stage in Encore une journée divine, a one-man show based on the novel by Denis Michelis.
 The play runs at the Théâtre Bouffes Parisiens from January 25 to April 18, 2025.
 [Read more]

-Gargantua, the play adapted from Rabelais, returns to Théâtre de Poche Montparnasse
+Gargantua, the play adapted from Rabelais, returns to the Théâtre de Poche Montparnasse

-Gargantua, a must-see classic to relive the epicurean work of French literature, returns to the Théâtre de Poche Montparnasse in Paris, from August 30 to November 10, 2024.
+Gargantua, a classic to relive the epicurean work of French literature, returns to the Théâtre de Poche Montparnasse in Paris, from January 6 to March 3, 2025, every Monday at 9pm.
 [Read more]

-Kessel, la liberté à tout prix, back at the Théâtre Rive Gauche
+Kessel, la liberté à tout prix continues at the Théâtre Rive Gauche

-Kessel, la liberté à tout prix, a one-man show starring Franck Desmedt, returns to the Théâtre Rive Gauche from August 21 to December 22, 2024.
-The play is a portrait of the great reporter and writer, Joseph Kessel.
+Kessel, la liberté à tout prix, a one-man show starring Franck Desmedt, runs at the Théâtre Rive Gauche until March 30, 2025.
+The play is a portrait of the great reporter and writer Joseph Kessel.
 [Read more]

 Dates and Opening Time